wefront/node-codis/README.md

 #### connected

-When all codis proxies are connected for the first time, the connect event is fired and a connected codis client is randomly selected as the argument to the callback function.
+When all codis-proxy are connected for the first time, the connect event is fired and a connected codis client is randomly selected as the argument to the callback function.

 ##### example